ogbotemi-2000/rmrf-css/README.md

 git clone https://github.com/ogbotemi-2000/RemCSS.git
 ```

-+ Or install the package locally directly via npm
++ Or install the package locally via npm

 ```
 npm install remcss
 ```

-Both options are quick and direct - the package has zero dependencies, no `npm install` required.
+> Both options above are quick and direct - the package has zero dependencies, no `npm install` required.

 ___